-Why does everyone buy a Lamborghini while hyping about Tesla?
+Why do most people buy a Lamborghini while hyping about Tesla?

 Well, it’s hard to choose one between the premiums of Lamborghini or the real-life science fiction of Tesla, right?

-Comparing Gutenberg vs Elementor page builder plugins feels just like this!
+Comparing Gutenberg vs Elementor or Elementor vs Gutenberg page builder plugins feels just like this!
 Both of those are the undefeated champions in their own field.

 You know, WordPress dropped its ancient TinyMCE editor from WordPress 5 and introduced a brand new block WordPress editor called Gutenberg.
 Soon after the release, it became the talk of the town.
 But, the immense popularity of Gutenberg raises two questions.

 - Is Gutenberg editor hype really worthy enough?